-After the first two steps, all locks are free except for locks $t_p$ of processes $p$ with a "strong pattern" $\set{t_p}\spat \Blocks_p$.
-We come back to the $u_p$ with "weak patterns".
-We execute the remaining parts of the $\run_p$, namely $(a,\get{t})\run^p_2$ as above.
+At this point all locks are free except for locks $t_p$ of processes $p$ with a "strong pattern" $\set{t_p}\spat \Blocks_p$.
+We now come back to the $u_p$ with "weak patterns".
+We execute the remaining parts of $u_p$, namely $(a,\get{t})\run^p_2$ as above.
 As $\run_2^p$ contains no operation on locks, we only need $t$ to be free to execute this run.
-As all $\Owns_p$ are disjoint, and all locks taken at that point belong to some other $\Owns_p$, $t$ is free, hence all those runs can be executed.
+As all $\Owns_q$ are disjoint, and all locks taken at that point belong to some other $\Owns_q$, $t$ is free, hence all such runs can be executed.